Panzerschrek/U-00DC-Sprache/source/docs/en/fundametal_types_operations.rst

 *operators priority*
 ********************

-In a complex expressions consisting of mutliple operators calculation is performed in order of operators priority.
+In a complex expressions consisting of multiple operators calculation is performed in order of operators priority.
-Unary operators have hightest priority - are applied before any others.
+Unary operators have highest priority - are applied before any others.
 Binary operators are calculated in priority from weak to strong:

 * ``/``, ``*``, ``%``